xiaojunlin/amapR/README.md

 user     system    elapsed
 4.93     0.58      260.27
 ```
-However, the Amap have set the [query limit](https://lbs.amap.com/api/webservice/guide/tools/flowlevel) (200 times per second for personal certified developer).
+However, the Amap Web Service API have set the [query limit](https://lbs.amap.com/api/webservice/guide/tools/flowlevel) (e.g., 200 times per second for personal certified developer).
 For personal certified developer, I would not recommend you to use too many CPU cores.
-To avoid http error, you can set the number of CPU cores used in the fucntion using `ncore` argument.
+To avoid http error, you can set the specific number of CPU cores used in the `ncore` argument.
 For example:

 > 2 CPU cores